SixLabors/ImageSharp/src/ImageSharp/Formats/Heif/Av1/Readme.md

 ## Block

+## Transform Block

-A block is the smallest are of the image which has the same transformation parameters.
+A Transform Block is the smallest area of the image, which has the same transformation parameters.
 A block contains ore or more ModeInfos.

 ## ModeInfo